 At the end of the programme, our graduates are equipped with an increased capacity for employment as sustainable change instigators in the global fashion industry.
-The graduates are adaptive and agile creative professionals who have interpersonal and collaborative skills that can respond positively and creatively to address the urgent need for rapid and positive change in the sustainable fashion industry.
+Our graduates are adaptive and agile creative professionals who have interpersonal and collaborative skills and the ability to respond positively and creatively to address the urgent need for rapid and positive change in the sustainable fashion industry.

 Key Information for Students

 - Applicants must demonstrate an ability to undertake degree level study, including appropriate knowledge and skills in the areas of written communication and mathematics, by having achieved: